A Data-Driven McMillan Degree Lower Bound: Background

 \section{Background}

-Estimating the McMillan degree touches on three distinct domains: structured random matrices, heuristics from engineering practice, and model order selection.
+Estimating the McMillan degree touches on four distinct domains: fast Hankel-vector products, structured random matrices, heuristics from engineering practice, and model order selection.
 In the following, we briefly review relevant results from each domain.